reactivecore/cassandra_caseclass_adapter/Readme.md

 * this is in early development stage
 * meant as a case study so far
 * there are no public builds yet
+* contains weird hacks and class casts
+* not API stable

+Thanks a lot to the [Shapeless](https://github.com/milessabin/shapeless) team for their wonderful work.

 Usage
 -----